boomkim/boomkim.github.io/README.md

-# jekyllblog
+# boomkim.github.io
-persona blog using github page and jekyll
+personal blog using github page and jekyll